opensearch-project/documentation-website/_search-plugins/keyword-search.md

 ## Specifying similarity

-You can specify the similarity algorithm in the `similarity` parameter when configuring mappings on a field level.
+You can specify the similarity algorithm in the `similarity` parameter when configuring mappings at the field level.

 For example, the following query specifies the `boolean` similarity for the `boolean_field`.
 The `bm25_field` is assigned the default `BM25` similarity: